Irish Whiskey is the fastest growing

 Irish Whiskeys have fewer hard and fast rules than some other spirit families.
 The majority of them are triple distilled, but not all.
 The majority are made in a pot still, but not all.
 The majority are unpeated, but not all.
 However, Irish Whiskey must be aged for at least three years

-in wooden casks of a capacity not exceeding 700 litres.
-The exemplars of Irish Whiskey are light, smooth yellow gold in colour with a spicy snap and a backdrop of fresh grain.
+in wooden casks of a capacity not exceeding 700 liters.
+The exemplars of Irish Whiskey are light, smooth, yellow, and gold in color with a spicy snap and a backdrop of fresh grain.

 Thirsty for more?
 Check out Irish Distilleries